ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 Each ProcessList shall be given a unique ID for reference.

 The data for LUTs shall be an ordered array that is either all floats or all integers.
 When three RGB color components are present, it is assumed that these are red, green, and blue in that order.
 There is only one order for how the data array elements are specified in a LUT, which is in general from black to white (from the minimum input value position to the maximum input value position).
-Arbitrary ordering of list elements is not supported in the format (see **[XML Elements]**(#xml-elements) for details).
+Arbitrary ordering of list elements is not supported in the format (see [XML Elements](#xml-elements) for details).

 !!! note
     For 3D LUTs, the indexes to the cube are assumed to have regular spacing across the range of input values.
 To accommodate irregular spacing, a "`halfDomain`" 1D LUT or Log node should be used as a shaper function prior to the 3D LUT.